raphamorim/react-tv/README.md

 - Single core CPUs
 - High Memory Usage for a commom TV App

 These restrictions make super responsive 60fps experiences especially tricky.
-The strategy is **step in in the renderer**: Applying reactive concepts to unblock the processing on renderer layer, plug the TV's keyListener, avoid React.createElement (which cost a lot)[...]
+The strategy is **step in the renderer**: Applying reactive concepts to unblock the processing on renderer layer, plug the TV's keyListener, avoid React.createElement (which cost a lot)[...]

-In addition: unify the build for multiple TV platforms.
+In addition: Unify the build for multiple TV platforms.

 ## Getting Started